 RALLY GROUP B SHRINE – OWNER’S OPINION

-In addition to the one-time batch of 200 homologation cars, Group B introduced a much improved feature that was called “evolution” (ET).
+In addition to the one-time batch of 200 homologation cars, Group B introduced a much improved feature that was called “Evolution / Termination” (ET).
 This would allow 10% of the total number of cars produced to receive special modifications specifically for racing.
 A new batch of 20 more evolution cars would be needed each subsequent year to homologate any major changes.
 As such, the evolution rules allowed for the car to be developed well beyond its original design expectations: something that was never seen before Group B.

-Ironically, in 1982 Group B started out rather humbly with the power output not very much more than the previous Group 4 cars.
-However, things soon kicked into overdrive with the almost limitless potential of turbochargers.
+Ironically, in 1982 Group B started out rather humbly with the power outputs not very much more than the previous Group 4 cars.
+However, things soon kicked into overdrive with the almost limitless potential of unrestricted turbochargers.
 By 1986, the Group B horsepower war had reached its peak; in four short years, the power output of the cars had doubled, passing from 250~300 BHP to 450~600 BHP, and most insiders agree that the claimed horsepower numbers of the manufacturers were in fact conservative.

-Group B drivers had to heighten their level of anticipation to cope with the performance increases of the cars.
+The Group B drivers had to heighten their level of anticipation to cope with the multiple performance increases of the cars.
 They also had to adapt to the addition of aerodynamic aids which provided even more traction as higher speeds were reached.
 Even rally ace Walter Röhrl stated that finding the perfect balance between outright speed and pace was a challenge in itself.

 WINNING OR BUST